rehaninfotech007/Care-Infotech/README.md

 Minimize disruptions with **immediate** and **nationwide** IT staffing solutions.

 - ⚡ Rapid deployment of skilled engineers
-- 🌍 Support across India and Gulf countries
+- 🌍 Support across India
 - 💼 Specialized talent in desktop, network, and server support

 ---